catalyst-cloud/catalystcloud-docs/source/tutorials/region-failover-using-the-fastly-cdn.rst

 Fastly failover configuration
 =============================

-Now we are going to follow the Fastly `documentation for configuring a failover origin server`_.
+Now you are going to follow the Fastly `documentation for configuring a failover origin server`_.

 .. _documentation for configuring a failover origin server: https://docs.fastly.com/guides/performance-tuning/load-balancing-and-failover#configuring-a-failover-origin-server